nomads-pipa/bot/readme.md

 - **Automatic Keyword Responses**: The bot monitors messages in a specified group and responds based on predefined keywords.
 - **Daily Tide Data Updates**: Fetches and sends tide extremes data for Praia de Pipa at a scheduled time every day.
 - **Daily Astronomical Data Updates**: Fetches and sends sun/moon rising and seting times
-- **Daily Surfing Conditions**: Fetches and sends surfing conditions for Praia do Madeiro
 - **Natal/Pipa Ride Share**: Scans for Natal/Pipa transfer options by the members and organize it in a local agenda
 - **Throttling**: It throtlles messages in a timespam to prevent spammimg
 - **Automatic Reconnection**: If the bot disconnects, it attempts to reconnect automatically.